-Instead, you should be focusing on your priorities, the business priorities and your Executive’s priorities.
+Instead, it would be best to focus on your priorities, the business and your Executive’s priorities.

 Rather than being the go-to person, be the knowledgeable person who can point people in the right direction and connect people.
-Productivity for Assistants – taking control of your day really means you have to decide who you help and when.
+Productivity for Assistants – taking control of your day means deciding who you help and when.

 But don’t take on work that is not your priority.
-Helping people when they can help themselves isn’t going to work for you in the long run.
-You’ve got too much on your plate, saving everyone else from their problems won’t save you from yours.
+Helping people when they can help themselves isn’t work for you in the long run.
+You’ve got too much on your plate.
+Saving everyone else from their problems won’t save you from yours.

 Take breaks – regularly